Upgrading the pickups in your Les Paul to suit the genre you play is a great way to level up how it sounds.

 These pickups offer a fantastic blend of vintage warmth and modern, high output aggression.
 The mid range is unbeatable for hard rock, and the top end clarity ensures they they stand out in any mix.

-The Seymour Duncan Pearly Gates pickups were named after one of the most iconic guitars in all of rock and roll – Billy Gibbons’ 1959 Les Paul.
+The Seymour Duncan Pearly Gates pickups were named after one of the most iconic guitars in all of rock ‘n’ roll, Billy Gibbons’ 1959 Les Paul.
 These pickups were designed to replicate the Billy Gibbons tone, and we think they absolutely nailed it.
-These pickups really captured the essence of classic rock and blues, while simultaneously offering the kind of modern versatility today’s players demand.
+They really captured the essence of classic rock and blues while simultaneously offering the kind of modern versatility that today’s players demand.

-These Seymour Duncan Pearly Gates humbuckers gave us warm, rich tones that were absolutely dripping with vintage mojo.
+These Pearly Gates humbuckers gave us warm, rich tones that were absolutely dripping with vintage mojo.
 They offered an almost perfect balance of clarity and grit, making them ideal for a wide range of musical styles.
-We did find them to be hotter than most ‘vintage’ pickups, but still not as powerful as modern high-output options
+We did find them to be hotter than most ‘vintage’ pickups but still not as powerful as modern high-output options.

-The neck pickup produces creamy tones that we thought were perfect for everything from blues or hard rocky rhythm line.
+The neck pickup produces creamy tones that we thought were perfect for everything from blues to a hard rock rhythm lines.
 The bridge pickup, on the other hand, gave us a muscular and punchy tone with enough bite to cut through any mix.

-Whether you add them to a modest Epiphone model or a high end Gibson Les Paul, the boosted high-mids, top-end sparkle, vintage richness, and additional clarity/volume of the Seymour Duncan Pearly Gates make them especially well suited for alt-rock and hard rock genres.
+Whether you add them to a modest Epiphone model or a high-end Gibson model, the boosted high-mids, top-end sparkle, vintage richness, and additional clarity/volume of the Pearly Gates make them especially well-suited for alt-rock and hard-rock genres.

-They gave us excellent sustain with treble-rich clean tones with plenty of harmonics, and as an added bonus, they fit into coil-tapped guitars without any hassles.
+They gave us excellent sustain with treble-rich clean tones with plenty of harmonics.
+As an added bonus, they fit into coil-tapped guitars without any hassles.

 A fantastic upgrade for muddy stock pickups.